Healthcare Information Technology: Jobs of the Future

 Get Started In An Exciting New Career in the Health Field

 If the jobs mentioned above interest you, consider earning a degree in Healthcare Information Technology.
-The Healthcare Information Technology program at Fremont College takes just 15 months to complete, meaning that you can be on your way to a rewarding career in a little over one year.
+The Healthcare Information Technology program at Fremont University takes just 15 months to complete, meaning that you can be on your way to a rewarding career in a little over one year.
 Upon program completion, you will be prepared for jobs such as Medical Records Technician, Health Information Technician, Medical Coder, and many other in-demand careers in the healthcare industry.

 For those who want to advance their healthcare education to the next level, Fremont also offers a Bachelor of Science degree Completion Program in Healthcare Management that takes an extra 15 months to complete.
 This program will prepare you for management-level leadership roles in the healthcare industry.
 Space in the Healthcare Information Technology program is limited, so enroll today and take the first step toward career success.